- Professor and MS Accounting Director

 - Certified Public Accountant (CPA), 1991.

-Dr. Cynthia Blanthorne is an Associate Professor of Accounting.
+Dr. Cynthia Blanthorne is a Professor of Accounting.
 Dr. Blanthorne is a Certified Public Accountant (CPA) and began her career in the tax department of Arthur Andersen and Company.
 Dr. Blanthorne earned a Master of Taxation and Ph.D. from Arizona State University.
 She primarily teaches income tax accounting, including individual taxation, the taxation of business entities and owners, and a tax research seminar.
 She also enjoys teaching introductory financial accounting.

 Dr. Blanthorne conducts behavioral tax research and educational research.
 She has published research in academic journals (e.g. Accounting, Organizations and Society and Decision Sciences); educational journals (e.g. Issues in Accounting Education); as well as technical tax and practitioner journals (e.g. Journal of Legal Tax Research and The CPA Journal).
 She currently serves on the Editorial and Advisory Board of Issues in Accounting Education.